 I often think the importance of a social media strategy on an ongoing basis can be a little overstated.
 Too many people look at it as a mammoth bible that should be consulted at every twist and turn to make sure that social media is staying on track.
-There is some truth to this, but in my opinion social media efforts need to be reliant on opportunities, trends and technologies which necessarily cannot be comprehensively covered in a social media strategy – simply because you may not be aware of them when you are writing it.
+There is some truth to this, but in my opinion, social media efforts need to be reliant on opportunities, trends and technologies which necessarily cannot be comprehensively covered in a social media strategy – simply because you may not be aware of them when you are writing it.

-It seems like a lot of people put off writing their social strategy because they are not quite sure how to tackle it, or exactly what information needs to be included, how much detail they should go into or even where they should start.
+It seems like a lot of people put off writing their social strategy because they are not quite sure how to tackle it, exactly what information needs to be included, how much detail they should go into or even where they should start.
 In actual fact, the very act of writing your social media strategy is probably more important than the strategy itself.
 It forces you to think about what you want to achieve and to do some genuine research into how you’re going to do it.
-You can consider the amount of money you want to budget, and come up with the smartest ways to use it.
+You can consider the amount of money you want to budget and come up with the smartest ways to use it.

 1. Consider your strategy audience.
 Who will be reading your strategy?
-Is it just for your reference, or do you need to submit to managers, board members, CEOs, staff members or your mum?
+Is it just for your reference, or do you need to submit it to managers, board members, CEOs, staff members or your mum?
 Like anything you do, shape the length, tone and language according to the audience.

 2. Complete an audit of your current social activity first.
-If you’ve already started delving into the social media space you should write up a quick audit of this.
+If you’ve already started delving into the social media space, you should write up a quick audit of this.
 What have you done so far?
 What channels are you using?
 How have these worked?
 How are you measuring up to your competitors?
 What internal processes are involved currently?
 Which staff members have had input so far?
 Put together a couple of pages – either in a proper audit doc or even as dot points that give a good overview of your current social media situation and background.
 This will be very useful to start your social strategy off.

 3. What do you want to achieve?
 Start thinking about what your actual social media objectives are.
 Do you want more sales?
 Better customer service?
 PR?
 Insights?
 Customer rapport?
 Map out what you’re looking to achieve through social media.

-5. Who is your audience and where are they?
-Pretty straight forward.
+5. Who is your audience, and where are they?
+Pretty straightforward.
 Figure out who your audience is and do a bit of research to determine what social channels they are using

 6. What are your competitors doing?
 This one is important.
 Do some competitor stalking and figure out where they are in the social media strategy life cycle.
 Then aim to do better.